eschmidt001/E.Motion-2019/documents/design-journey.md

 ## Client Description (Milestone 1)
 > Tell us about your client.
 Who is your client?
 What kind of website do they want?
 What are their key goals?

+ - The client: E.Motion.
+ - E.Motion is a k-pop dance group at Cornell.
+Formed in 2013, E.Motion has performed at numerous events across campus, filmed dance covers for youTube and won international cover contests.
+They want a website that is cohesive by providing a location where all of their information, events, and covers are in one place.
+Their key goals include sharing the love for dance with the community.

 > NOTE: **If you are redesigning an existing website, give us the current URL and some screenshots of the current site.** Tell us how you plan to update the site in a significant way that meets the Project 4 requirements.